-- I used a higher-quality vodka (which I’m not going to name because I feel a little bad that I took a nice vodka and turned it into gin); you don’t want to use the bottom shelf stuff, but it doesn’t have to be top-shelf, either.
+- I used a higher-quality vodka (which I’m not going to name because I feel a little bad that I took a nice bottle of vodka and turned it into gin) as my base alcohol for my gin distillate; you don’t want to use the bottom shelf stuff, but it doesn’t have to be top-shelf, either.

 - I added an extra tablespoon of juniper berries to this gin recipe because I wanted a juniper-forward gin.
 As you’ll see in my observations at the end of this article, it may not have been quite enough…

 - To dry your citrus peels, you can leave them out in the sun for a couple days before you make your gin.
 If you haven’t done this step beforehand, you can bake them in the oven on a parchment-lined baking sheet for 20-30 minutes at 200˚ F.

 - Make sure to remove all the pith (white part) from your citrus peels.
 It’s very bitter, so you don’t want that!